Want a happier premenstrual week–one you can look forward to rather than dread?

-That’s the suggestion of a new study in the journal Women & Health that examined how many positive and negative premenstrual traits 241 women with healthy menstrual cycles reported on after being exposed to neutral text (a general rundown of how the menstrual cycle works), text that described a mix of both positive and negative effects of the premenstrual week and text that described solely the negative effects of the premenstrual week.
+That’s the suggestion of a 2016 study in the journal Women & Health that examined how many positive and negative premenstrual traits 241 women with healthy menstrual cycles reported on after being exposed to neutral text (a general rundown of how the menstrual cycle works), text that described a mix of both positive and negative effects of the premenstrual week and text that described solely the negative effects of the premenstrual week.

 Here’s what happened: